cbrosius/luxtronik_v1/README.md

 # English version
-This is a ESPHome ExternalComponent, that is able to read values from a Alpha Innotec Luxtronic_v1 Heatpump via Serial Connection (RS232) and send the values to Homeassistant via Homeassistant-API
+This is a ESPHome ExternalComponent, that is able to read values from a Alpha Innotec Luxtronic_v1 Heatpump via Serial Connection (RS232) and send the values to Homeassistant via Homeassistant-API or to other Smarthome Systems via MQTT

 HowTo:
 1. Edit luxtronik_v1.yaml according to your needs
 3. Compile and Upload to your Sensor

 # German Version
-Mit einem ESP wird eine serielle Verbindung zur Luxtronik v1 Wärmepumpensteuerung hergestellt, es werden Werte ausgelesen und über die ESPHOME API für Home Assistant bereitgestellt.
+Mit einem ESP wird eine serielle Verbindung zur Luxtronik v1 Wärmepumpensteuerung hergestellt, es werden Werte ausgelesen und über die ESPHOME API für Home Assistant oder über MQTT für andere Smarthome Systeme bereitgestellt.

 ## Voraussetzungen